Pro Tips: How To Use Apple Two-Factor Authentication

 Part 2: What Is the Mechanism Used to Complete the Authentication?

 The two-factor authentication mechanism comprises a trusted phone number, a trusted device, and a verification code.
 The verification code is what you enter to verify your identity when trying to sign in to your Apple ID on a new device.
 On the other hand, the trusted device and phone number are the means by which you receive the verification code from Apple.
+That saves time because Apple ID help pages work best when each step matches the verification options your account still recognizes.

 Trusted devices.

 The trusted device can be an iPad, an iPhone, or an iPod touch running on iOS 9 or later.
 It can also be a Mac on OS X El Capitan or later.
 A device becomes a trusted device when you sign into it using two-factor authentication.
 Apple then knows the device is yours and can use it to verify your identity.
 Apple watches with watchOS 6 or newer can also receive verification codes.
+Apple account recovery usually goes faster when you verify which trusted device, number, or recovery method is still available before you retry.

 Trusted phone numbers